anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Kind words can be short and easy to speak, but their echoes are truly endless.
+Quote: Grief can be the garden of compassion.
+If you keep your heart open through everything, your pain can become your greatest ally in your life's search for love and wisdom.

-By: Mother Teresa
+By: Rumi